ktallett/unimalen/README.md

-# Unimalen - Drawing and Painting Application
+# Erstelle - Drawing and Painting Application

 A lightweight drawing and painting application built with C++ and Qt 6 for creating zines and digital artwork.